moomoomoo309/convergenceBot/stage1Research.md

 # Interface specs
+Every protocol will be an instance of the base interface, and can optionally implement several of the interfaces below depending on the feature set of the given protocol.

 - Base
     - On Receive message (Protocol, chat, message, sender)
     - Send message (Protocol, chat, message, sender)